kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 \mathcal{L} = \mathcal{U}[\mathcal{L}],
 $$

 represents a lattice structure remaining invariant under its own update dynamics.
-This self-consistency requirement yields a unique solution—a cubic lattice with spacing $\ell_P$ that updates every $t_P$ and stores information on boundaries at density,
+This self-consistency requirement breaks the circularity: instead of action needing spacetime and spacetime needing action, both emerge from the constraint that the computational substrate must process its own state transitions.
+This yields a unique solution—a cubic lattice with spacing $\ell_P$ that updates every $t_P$ and stores information on boundaries at density,

 $$
 I = \frac{A}{4\ell_P^2\ln 2},